sai-vivek108/ML-Project---PPG-Paints/README.md

 ## Task 2: Classification (Predicting Color Category)

 This task focused on predicting a categorical color attribute.
-The primary challenge was the **severe class imbalance** in the dataset.
+The primary challenge was the **class imbalance** in the dataset.

 ### Imbalanced Data Strategy